-Eddie Mayenschein is the Assistant Administrator for the Policy, Plans, and Engagement office and has executive responsibility for developing effective and efficient risk-reducing security policies and plans in cooperation with the nation’s transportation stakeholders.
-In this capacity, he spearheads a unified effort to protect and secure the country's intermodal transportation systems including airports, airlines, general aviation, air cargo, mass transit and passenger rail, freight rail, pipeline, highway and motor carriers and maritime.
+As the Assistant Administrator for Policy, Plans, and Engagement, Eddie Mayenschein has executive responsibility for developing effective, efficient and risk-reducing security policies and plans in cooperation with the nation’s transportation stakeholders and partners.
+In this capacity, he spearheads an international effort to protect and secure global, intermodal transportation systems including airports, airlines, general aviation, air cargo, mass transit and passenger rail, freight rail, pipeline, highway and motor carriers, and maritime.
+Mayenschein oversees TSA’s development, implementation, and training for incident management, emergency response, and continuity of government programs in accordance with the National Response Framework and Federal Continuity Directive.

 Mayenschein brings 40 years of aviation experience and a deep understanding of TSA to his role.

-During his tenure at TSA, Mayenschein served as the Deputy Assistant Administrator for the Office of Security Policy and Industry Engagement, Federal Security Director at Washington Dulles International Airport, an aviation expert in the Office of Security Policy and Industry Engagement and General Manager of Operations Performance in the Office of Security Operations.
-In the Office of Security Operations, he was responsible for all of TSA technical training, checkpoint design and operational performance and other key programs.
-He has led several top-secret task forces concerning overseas threats and developed counter-terrorism contingencies across multiple government agencies in collaboration with industry.
+Previously at TSA, he served as the Deputy Assistant Administrator for Security Policy and Industry Engagement; Federal Security Director at Washington Dulles International Airport; as an aviation expert, collaborating in the development of security threat contingencies for aviation; and as the General Manager of Operations Performance in the TSA Office of Security Operations.
+In his role in Security Operations, he was directly responsible for all TSA technical training, checkpoint design and operational performance, and other key programs.
+He also led several classified task forces on overseas threats and developed counterterrorism contingencies with industry and government partners.